HouseOfAgile/bash-symfony-manager/README.md

 =====
 Launch it like a simple script.

-For simple use add it to your path, or better, add a alias (in ~/.bash_aliases for example)
+For simple use add it to your path, or better, add an alias (in ~/.bash_aliases for example)

     alias sm="~/work/tools/BASM/symfony_manager.sh"